oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/generate-clinical-trials-with-oci-gai/generate-clinical-trials-with-oci-gai.md

 * Prompt and generate a few clinical trial documents yourself
 * Verify the generated document has no personal information
 * Prompt to try out some summarization examples on your text
-* View generated API code (Python) and get familiarized
+* View generated API code (Python) code

 ### Prerequisites (Optional)

 This lab assumes you have:

-* An Oracle Cloud account in the Chicago or Frankfurt region
+* An Oracle Cloud account in the Chicago region
-* You have the required policies for OCI Generative AI setup
+* You have completed the required policy setup for this workshop
+* You are part of the administrator group in the tenancy

 ## Task 1: Accessing OCI Generative AI Playground

-In this section you will get familiarity with using OCI Generative AI playground console
+In this section get familiar with the OCI Generative AI playground console

 1. Login to your Oracle cloud tenancy and change your tenancy to US Midwest (chicago)
  ![Connect to US-Midwest Chicago Tenancy](images/lab-11.png)